DataCanvasIO/Cooka/docs/en_US/source/installation.md

 pip install cooka
 ```

-and then start cooka web server:
+then start cooka web server:

 ```shell script
 cooka server
 ```

 Open browser visit site `http://<your-ip>:8000` to use cooka.
-If you want to integrate with jupyter notebook please refer to this [guide](configuration/intergrate_with_jupyter.md).
+If you want to integrate with jupyter notebook please refer to this [guide](configuration/integrate_with_jupyter.md).

 ### Using Docker